 Which is (to me at least) a far more interesting question.
 The first most obvious answer is that we should do as God tells us because he has full knowledge of how to make human wellbeing flourish.
 Meanwhile, we puny humans only have partial knowledge, hard-won over millennia.

 On the other hand, the question arises, How do we know that we can trust that God cares about human wellbeing?
 Sure, he knows the outcome of every action, but why should we suppose that human wellbeing is the outcome he most desires?
 I mean, we humans know at least something about how to create conditions in which human wellbeing flourishes.
-We have worked out, for example, that genocide isn’t conducive to it, nor is slavery, and nor is torturing people.
-And yet we also know that God himself (is claimed to have) invented a place of eternal torture for human beings, and commanded genocide, and sanctioned (or at least allowed) slavery.
+We have (for the most part) worked out, for example, that genocide isn’t conducive to it, nor is slavery, and nor is torturing people.
+And yet we also know that God himself (is claimed to have) invented a place of eternal torture for human beings, and commanded genocide, and condoned (or at least allowed) slavery.
 That doesn’t seem like the actions of a being whose overriding concern is human welfare.

 After watching the debate and thinking about this subject a bit, my conclusion is still that no, I don’t think God is necessary for morality.
 But that doesn’t tell me much about exactly what is necessary for morality.
 And that’s something for me to think about.